-The associate in fine arts (AFA) degree is recommended for students who plan to transfer to senior colleges or universities to continue study in areas leading to a bachelor of fine arts, bachelor of arts in fine arts (BAFA) or bachelor of science in art education.
-The program has a concentration in the studio arts which includes courses in two- and three-dimensional design, drawing, painting and digital photography.
+The associate in fine arts (AFA) degree is recommended for students who plan to transfer to senior colleges or universities to continue study in areas leading to a bachelor of fine arts (BFA), bachelor of arts in fine arts (BAFA) or bachelor of science (BS) in art education.
+The program has a concentration in the studio arts which includes courses in two- and three-dimensional design, drawing, painting, digital photography, sculpture, ceramics, and printmaking.
 This degree program offers courses comparable to the freshman and sophomore levels at four-year colleges and universities.
 Academic advisors are available to assist students in selecting courses that best meet students' interests and the requirements of transfer institutions.
 Because course requirements vary among four-year institutions, students should obtain current catalogs from the schools they plan to attend.

 A comprehensive articulation agreement between the North Carolina Community College System and the North Carolina University System facilitates the transfer process for students wishing to attend a four-year institution within the N.C.
 University System.
 Because of this agreement, students who complete the general education core at RCCC will have satisfied the universities' general education requirements and become eligible to enroll with junior level status upon completion of the associate in fine arts degree.
-Courses included in the articulation agreement are designated in the RCCC catalog course descriptions.
 Community college graduates who have earned 64 SHC of academic credit in approved transfer courses with a grade of 'C' or better in each course and an overall GPA of at least 2.0 on a 4.0 scale will receive at least 64 SHC of academic credit upon admission to a university.
+NOTE: The comprehensive articulation agreement does not apply to the University of North Carolina School of the Arts.